 The Company has a total circulation of approximately 100 million copies publishing over 150 titles that are distributed in approximately 20 countries, including the United States, Mexico, Colombia, Chile, Argentina, Peru and Panama, among others.
-Its main publications in Mexico include TV y Novelas, a weekly entertainment and telenovelas magazine; Vanidades, a bi-weekly magazine for women; Caras, a monthly lifestyle and socialite magazine; and Conozca Mas, a monthly science and culture magazine.
-Its other main publications in Latin America and the United States include Vanidades, TV y Novelas U.S.A. and Caras.
-The Company publishes the Spanish-language edition of several magazines, including Cosmopolitan, Harper's Bazaar, Seventeen, and Esquire through a joint venture with Hearst Communications, Inc.; Marie Claire, pursuant to a license agreement with Marie Claire Album; Men's Health, Women's Health and Runner's World; Sport Life and Automovil Panamericano, as well as other special editions of automotive magazines, through a joint venture with Motorpress Iberica, S.A.; Muy Interesante and Padres e Hijos pursuant to a joint venture with GyJ Espana Ediciones, S.L.C. en C.; and Disney Princesas, Disney Winnie Pooh, Disney Hadas, Disney Cars, Disney Toy Story and Disney Junior, among others.
+Its main publications in Mexico include TV y Novelas, a weekly entertainment and telenovelas magazine; Vanidades, a bi-weekly magazine for women, and Caras, a monthly lifestyle and socialite magazine.
+Its other main publications in Latin America and the United States include Vanidades, TV y Novelas U.S.A. and Caras Colombia and Chile.
+It publishes the Spanish-language edition of various magazines, including Cosmopolitan, Harper's Bazaar, Seventeen and Esquire through a joint venture with Hearst Communications, Inc.; Marie Claire; Men's Health, Women's Health and Runner's World; Sport Life and Automovil Panamericano, as well as other special editions of automotive magazines; Muy Interesante and Padres e Hijos, and Disney Princesas, Disney Club Penguin, Disney Frozen, Disney Palace Pets and Disney Junior, among others.
 It also publishes a Spanish-language edition of National Geographic and National Geographic Traveler in Latin America and in the United States.
 In addition, it publishes various comics.

 Grupo Televisa SAB

 AV.
 VASCO DE QUIROGA No. 2000, S

 MEXICO, D.F.
 01210